lucasgeras/EvtxToESSvc/README.md

 5. Refreshes configuration when the service is restarted

 ## Installation:
 Just compile the project and copy the bin output folder somewhere.
 You can use the compiled version too.
+Compiled version (x64) --> [release.zip](https://github.com/lucasgeras/EvtxToESSvc/files/10826427/release.zip)

 Then use sc.exe to install the service in the system.
-Compiled version (x64) --> [release.zip](https://github.com/lucasgeras/EvtxToESSvc/files/10826427/release.zip)
+Provide the argument's pointing to config and type of config access.

 1. type : (file) for reading a config file, (url) for getting json from url
 2. url/path : (url) if you wish to get config via json, (file) to read local file